Karenponomarev42450/notes/README.md

 # 2024-01-11
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
 Always strive to learn new programming languages and technologies, as this will expand your knowledge and skillset, allowing you work on a wider range of projects.
 Finally, remember to take breaks and maintain a healthy work-life balance, which will lead to long-term success and satisfaction in the field of programming.

+# 2024-01-12
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and reliability are often more critical than micro-optimizations.
+Strive for modular designs, embrace abstractions, and always keep learning."

+This quote emphasizes the importance of avoiding over-engineering and optimizing software prematurely without data-driven insights.
+It reminds programmers to write clean code initially and address performance bottlenecks based on actual needs and measured metrics, rather than speculative assumptions.